-Usually I order most of my garden seeds for the year in January.
+Usually I order most of my garden seeds for the year in January or February.
 A few weeks later I put together milk jug greenhouses.
 These easy, miniature greenhouses help give seedlings a jump start on the growing season.

 Milk Jug Greenhouses